giuleon/SharePointListTemplate/README.md

-# How to create custom site templates in SharePoint online
+# How to create custom list templates in SharePoint online

 This is an example of how to create organization list templates in SharePoint online: